Jaisalmer Packages

 3. Shopping at Sadar Bazaar

 Walk through the stalls and look for Rajasthani puppets, block-printed fabric, camel leather goods, and silver jewellery.
-Do not accept the first price at any stall, bargaining is part of how the market works.
+Do not accept the first price at any stall; bargaining is part of how the market works.
 Stop somewhere in the middle for chai and take your time.
-Late afternoon is when the market fills up and the street life around it is at its best.
+Late afternoon is when the market fills up, and the street life around it is at its best.

 4. Parasailing at Kanoi

-Strap in, get pulled up, and spend a few minutes above the desert with the dunes spread out below.
-It is the kind of view that is hard to get any other way around Sam Sand dunes.
+It is the kind of view that is hard to get any other way around the Sam Sand dunes.
 If you are already heading out to Kanoi, combine it with quad biking or dune bashing on the same day rather than making a separate trip.
 Book ahead as slots fill up on busy days.

 5. Paramotoring over the Thar Desert